inab/WfExS-backend/README.md

-                                If there is no additional parameters, it launches a shell in the mounted working directory of the instance status          Shows staged instances status staged_workdir_command_args
+                                If there is no additional parameters, it launches a shell in the mounted working directory of the instance status          Shows staged instances status
+                        create-staged-crateIt creates an RO-Crate from the prospective provenance create-prov-crateIt creates an RO-Crate from the retrospective provenance (after a workflow execution) staged_workdir_command_args
                         Optional staged working directory element names (default: None)

 optional arguments:
-  -h, --help            show this help message and exit -g, --glob            Given staged workflow names are globs (default: False)
+  -h, --help            show this help message and exit --full                Should the RO-Crate contain a copy of the inputs (and outputs)? (default: False) -g, --glob            Given staged workflow names are globs (default: False)

 Subparser 'export'